Practice Information

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Avicenna Medical Practice in the 2022/23 financial year was £115,676 before tax and National Insurance.
-This is for 3 part time GPs and 1 locum GP who worked in the practice for more than 6 months.
+The average pay for GPs working in Avicenna Medical Practice in the 2023/24 financial year was £121,301 before tax and National Insurance.
+This is for 2 full time GPs, 1 part time GP and 1 locum GP who worked in the practice for more than 6 months.

 Practice policies can be found here.